bende937/pychan3d/README.md

 - example 3: manually defining an arbitrary network of channels, solving steady-state flow, defining and running a solute transport simulation

+pychan3d can be installed from a terminal by moving to the pychan3d folder (containing the file setup.py) and issuing the command: python setup.py install

-The examples can be run by opening a terminal and calling:
+The examples can be run by opening a terminal and calling: python path_to_pychan3d/examples/exampleX/exampleX.py

-python path_to_pychan3d/examples/exampleX/exampleX.py

 which will execute the script and generate the output files in your current working directory.

+If you use pychan3d for your own work please cite:
+Dessirier, Benoît, Chin-Fu Tsang, and Auli Niemi.
+"A new scripting library for modeling flow and transport in fractured rock with channel networks."
+Computers & Geosciences 111 (2018): 181-189.